Blazemeter/apiritif/README.md

 1602759519186,0,0,Correct transaction,,,true,0,2
 1602759519187,0,0,Test with exception,,Exception: Horrible error,false,0,2
 ```
-It contains test and transaction results for executed tests by one thread.
+It contains test and transaction results for executed tests by one process.

 ## Taurus Integration

 TODO: describe that Taurus can extract Apiritif's action log and handle it.